evilusean/evilusean.github.io/Unit-CirculaSean/readme.md

 **Tech Spec**: Develop as a **deterministic, static application** (Vanilla JS/HTML/CSS) suitable for **GitHub Pages**, ensuring all "Socratic" paths are hard-coded into logic objects without the need for a backend or AI. -

-**Trig Identities** Quiz mode : briefly display either a trig identity formula or a name like 'Sum of Sines' and then wait a few seconds, show it on screen, if the user presses 'Space' save it to a list the user can review after
+**Trig Identities** Quiz mode : briefly display either a trig identity formula or a name like 'Sum of Sines' and then wait a few seconds, show it on screen, if the user presses 'Space' save it to a list the user can review after, brief explanation for each identity to explain what is used for during the quiz,

+**Popup** : Allow the user to view all the trig identities from a popup and see what each one is used for with a brief explanation

 **Custom Math Input Pad** featuring dedicated buttons for radicals ($\sqrt{2}, \sqrt{3}$), fractions, and $\pi$ to prioritize exact-value entry over decimal approximations. - Quiz mode fillable chart for angles and side lengths as well as all cos sin tan, etc, that the user can fill in manually

+**Sketch Pad** : allows the user to sketch on a canvas in quiz mode for randomly generated triangles

-### Trigonometric Identities :
+### Comprehensive Trigonometric Identities Reference
 #### Fundamental Identities
 * **Reciprocal Identities**
     * $\csc \theta = \frac{1}{\sin \theta}$